Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 - business acumen

-- marketplace and industry understanding
+- market and industry knowledge

 - ability to plan their own work